agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 @subsection hello-loading-data Loading Data into a Pack One way to construct a boost::simd::pack is to simply declare (default-construct) it.
-Such a pack may not zero-initialized and thus may contain arbitrary values.
+Such a pack may not be zero-initialized and thus may contain arbitrary values.

 @snippet helloworld.cpp hello-def-ctor